nateGurr/databases/assignment-01/README.md

     - On Jetbrains IDEs, you can open the terminal via `View` > `Tool Windows` > `Terminal`.
 6. On the terminal, write `cd assignment-01` then enter;
 7. Run `docker-compose up -d postgres adminer` to start a PostgreSQL database and Adminer web interface;
+   1. (Optional) Play with the options in the `docker-compose.yaml` file to understand how it works.
+Start other services if you want to explore more.
 8. Open your web browser and navigate to `http://localhost:8080` to access Adminer;
 9. In Adminer, use the following credentials to log in to the PostgreSQL
     - System: PostgreSQL